 Click into the box that has #ffffff.
 Delete that code and then paste the code you just got from the HueGo Lite tool.
 Click on the “choose” button.

 You might want to further adjust the color depending on how it looks after being rendered in each image.
 This can be done by going back into the color and dragging the dot around in the box or dragging the slider on the right side of the box.

 Places to use your images

 I used the images I created for The Minnesota Nice Company in various locations.
 I placed each model image on their respective product page as a secondary image.
 I also added model images to the home page slider and in various other places on the home page.
-I used them in Instagram posts, Tweets, on Pinterest, on Facebook, and in emails.
+I used the model mockup images in Instagram posts and Tweets, on Pinterest and Facebook, and in email marketing campaigns.